LeahJKH/MikuApiGithub/README.md

 ## First off
 if you see anything wrong gladly give me an issue and none of the things in this is owned by me so use with caution <br>

+### !DISCLAIMER!
+all of this is thanks too Miku fans. i am myself a miku fan. thank you for supporting our queen and thanks too all the creators of the images and wikis! <3 <br>

 this was just made as a fun side project. and because i refuse too use the miku api XD <br>

 i will add more and more stuff like Vocaloid lists, fun facts, songs(maybe) <br>